ferdesande/kairos-retail-tech-interview/README.md

 All architecture tests can be found by searching for the `@ArchTest` annotation in the test sources.

+### Code Documentation
+Hint comments are added in the code to explain architectural decisions.
+When a decision might be controversial or non-obvious, it's documented for further understanding (even from your future self).

 ## Project Structure

 The project follows a standard Spring Boot application structure: